 In fact, everything I teach has started as a seed from my intuition.

 When you practice listening to your intuition, you receive a huge benefit: peace of mind.
-Because when you trust your intuition, you feel more centered, grounded, and more connected to yourself.
+Because when you trust your intuition, you feel more centred, grounded, and more connected to yourself.
 Life gets easier.
 Way easier because you trust that part of you that knows—and that part of you is called your intuition.

 My intuition is one of my biggest allies.
 It is what I lean on whenever I have a decision to make.
 Sure, I do the numbers and have the conversations I need to, yet, in the end, I know all that knowledge does not outweigh what the invisible is urging me towards.